Janet Cook Lewis: Bookbinder

 Her unique service attracted the attention of newspapers and magazines, and Lewis was called "Doctor of Books".
 Her fame was well established through her work in the Morgan library and she was sought after by libraries everywhere, in the U.S. and abroad.
-Among other things, she was called upon to deal with the affects of bookworms.
+Among other things, she was called upon to deal with the effects of bookworms.
 It was found that her solution not only restored leather bindings but contained antiseptic qualities, making it undesireable to insects and germs.
 While working in the Boston Athenæum library, she found the bindings of a hundred volumes destroyed by bookworms.

-Lewis was often been called upon to give lectures on her work, speaking before clubs and over the radio.
+Lewis was often called upon to give lectures on her work, speaking before clubs and over the radio.
 These talks contained interesting facts and were replete with allusions to famous books and persons.